1. HOME

 In a formal setting you may be expected to speak for 10 minutes, and then some.

 If you are unsure of what's being asked of you, find out.
 Whatever the time limit, its good practice to finish within it.
-In the words of Franklin D Roosevelt, USA's 32nd President - March 4, 1933 – April 12, 1945: "Be sincere; be brief; be seated."
+In the famous words of Franklin D Roosevelt, USA's 32nd President - March 4, 1933 – April 12, 1945: "Be sincere; be brief; be seated."

 *(Most people speak at a rate of between 120 - 150 words per minute.
 See my page on speech rate if you want more information.)